Why That Robot? A Qualitative Analysis of Justification Strategies for Robot Color Selection Across Occupational Contexts: Related Work

 \subsection{Interpreting Appearance Cues in Human–Robot Interaction}

-Beyond social categorization, robot appearance can also shape how users interpret a robot’s role and capabilities within a given context.
-Research in design and social perception suggests that visual features often function as heuristic cues that people use to infer the intended purpose and functional properties of technological artifacts~\cite{krippendorff2005semantic}.
-In human–robot interaction, appearance cues such as form, color, and material can influence perceptions of competence, professionalism, and task suitability.
-For example, studies of color perception show that darker colors are often associated with durability and strength, whereas lighter colors are linked to cleanliness and approachability in service contexts~\cite{elliot2015color,https://doi.org/10.1002/mar.21268}.
-These associations suggest that users may interpret robot appearance not only through social categories but also through contextual expectations about how a robot should look in a particular occupational setting.
+Beyond social categorization, robot appearance also shapes how users interpret a robot's role and capabilities.
+Visual features often function as heuristic cues that people use to infer the intended purpose of technological artifacts~\cite{krippendorff2005semantic}, so appearance cues such as form, color, and material can influence perceptions of competence, professionalism, and task suitability.
+For example, darker colors are often associated with durability and strength, whereas lighter colors are linked to cleanliness and approachability in service contexts~\cite{elliot2015color,https://doi.org/10.1002/mar.21268}.
+Users may thus interpret robot appearance not only through social categories but also through contextual expectations about how a robot should look in a given occupational setting.